 Reno will appeal ruling that city was negligent in flood

 RENO, Nev.
-(AP) — The city of Reno is allowing new construction to continue north of town while its lawyers appeal a jury verdict that found the city liable for flood damage to dozens of Lemmon Valley homes in 2017.
+(AP) — The city of Reno is allowing new construction to continue in the valleys north of town while its lawyers appeal a jury verdict that found the city liable for flood damage to dozens of homes in Lemmon Valley in 2017.

-The Reno Gazette Journal reports the council rejected a proposed moratorium on new construction in the area pending the outcome of the appeal.
+The Reno Gazette Journal reports the council rejected a proposal by Councilwoman Jenny Brekhus to place a moratorium on new construction in the area pending the outcome of the appeal.
+She was the only one to vote for the idea.

+The district court jury found the city was liable for using private property without adequately compensating the owners.
+It determined the city was not guilty of trespassing or causing a nuisance.

 The city says it has been denied due process.

-City Attorney Karl Hall says only a few of the plaintiffs were required to prove their Lemmon Valley homes were actually damaged.
+City Attorney Karl Hall said only a few of the 54 plaintiffs in the Washoe County lawsuit had been required to provide proof that floodwater ever touched their property.

+The suit says the city pumped, diverted or discharged excess storm water into the normally dry bed of Swan Lake, which overflowed during the winter of 2016-17.
+The city maintains the homeowners were the victims of an unforeseen natural disaster.

+A separate jury trial currently is scheduled to begin Dec.
+2 to determine the damages owed to homeowners.
+Washoe District Judge Barry Breslow has scheduled a status hearing Aug.
+21.

 Information from: Reno Gazette-Journal, http://www.rgj.com